float3/float3.github.io/quartz-local/comments/README.md

 too, for an issue whose run failed — re-running a failed run reuses the workflow as it was, so a fix never reaches it that way.

+Writing `/redo` as a comment on a pull request the workflow opened runs the same thing again for that pull request's issue, from the current `master`, and force-pushes the rebuilt branch under the same pull request.
+That is for a pull request that has come to conflict — two gallery submissions branched from the same `master` number their files the same way, and whichever merges second collides with the first.
+Only an owner, member or collaborator is heard; the issue is found from the branch name, `gallery/N` or `comment/N`, not from the body.
+Every comment on every issue and pull request starts a run that is then skipped; that is the cost of the command.

 The comment job runs `site comment-from-issue`, which is the whole of the validation.
 Everything that script reads was written by a stranger, so nothing is trusted further than it has been checked: